My New Book!

 Our brains simply weren't built for this.
 Even "well-adjusted" individuals with resilient brains have their breaking points.

-You may not find an obvious stressful situation to connect to your depression, but it pays to look for one, such as a working environment that has grown much more difficult.
-Even if you can't change your immediate environment, even if you feel your environment is a healthy one, chances are there is room for improving your skills for coping with it.
+You may not find an obvious stressful situation to connect to your depression, but it pays to look for one, such as a working or living environment that has grown much more difficult.
+Even if you can't change your immediate surroundings, even if you feel your situation is a healthy one, chances are there is room for improving your skills for coping with it.

 Rooting out past trauma and abuse is advisable, but this needs to be regarded as a long-term project.